 Please note that Halloween is not celebrated in Mexico and that the above events have absolutely nothing to do with Halloween, although you might see small children (only) in costumes or masks, owing to the trickle down of US commercialism to Mexico.

-The past few years, Ajijic has participated in a Cruz Roja Fundraiser--Thriller, a dance that is sycronized throughout the world so everyone is dancing to Michael Jackson's hit 'Thriller'.
-This year the event is October 29th at 5pm in front of Club Exotica on the Ajijic Plaza.
-For more information on rehearsals and help with your make-up, contact Val Jones and Dee Grant - email@example.com
+The past few years, Ajijic has participated in a Fundraiser.
+This year the fundraiser will be for Tepehua Community Center and the School for Special Needs.-Thriller, a dance that is sycronized throughout the world so everyone is dancing to Michael Jackson's hit 'Thriller'.
+This year the event is October 28th in front of Club Exotica on the Ajijic Plaza.

 Heads Up for Dia de los Muertos, Day of the Dead, which occurs every November 1 and 2, the 2nd being the larger day.

-November 1 commemorates the Angelitos - the little angels, the children and babies who have died and gone to heaven.
+November 1 commemorates the Angelitos - the little angels, the children and babies who have died and gone to heaven's door to .
 In the cemetery, you'll see altars built for small children with milk, cookies, baby bottles, and stuffed toys - touching enough to make you cry.

 Dia de los Muertos, has none of the spooky, evil, or macabre connotations of Halloween up north.
 In fact, it is a loving and heartfelt tribute to the dear departed loved ones and ancestors of the people.
 All the skulls and skeletons you'll be seeing are simply a very realistic depiction of the current state of their loved ones.
 After centuries of a long and bloody history, Mexicans are not afraid to look Death squarely in the face.

 Traditionally celebrated in cemeteries throughout Mexico, families go together to visit the graves of their ancestors, bringing their favorite food, drinks and music in hopes that the spirits of their ancestors will come back to visit.
 It is a very happy/sad and moving experience as long-departed loved ones can be remembered with a light-hearted touch, while grieving continues for the newly departed.
 Many habitantes will sit up all night at the cemetery for this ancient ritual.
-The delegacion has a guided tour through the Ajijic Pantheon (cemetery).
-There is will one this year on November 2.
-Info in our calendar.
+The delegacion may have a guided tour through the Ajijic Pantheon (cemetery).

 In the past, Chapala has had a unique public 3-block-party with most of the residents of Calle 5 de Mayo building large altars outside their homes, celebrating there instead of the cemetery.
 This street is centrally located and easy to find on a map.
 Dia de los Muertos events generally commence at dark.
 The altars were not on Calle 5 de Mayo in the past 2 years but there were altars on the main, North South street by the Malecon.
 No official word on this yet.